Steering Large Language Models for Machine Translation Personalization: Preliminaries

-To confirm whether MT personalization can be achievable, we test LLMs ability to mimic the stylistic choices of a particular translator in a multi-shot (MS) prompting setup.
-For each translator available across tested novels, we provide the model with 20 in-context examples selected from the original pool of translated paragraphs by that translator, asking it to generate a consistent translation.
-We compare MS results with the default zero-shot (ZS) prompting without any example from the translator to quantify the effect of in-context examples.~\Cref{tab:zs-ms-perf} presents results for \textit{personalization accuracy}, automatically evaluated using our high-scoring \classifier{}s from the previous section; and \textit{translation quality}, estimated via the widely used \comet{} MT metric~\citep{rei-etal-2020-comet}.
-The proportion of outputs categorized as matching the translator's style is increased two- to four-fold following MS prompting, suggesting that LLMs can employ implicit clues in small sets of user examples to produce personalized translations.
-Stable scores for \comet{} also confirm that translation quality is maintained during style adaptations.
+We test the ability of LLMs to mimic the stylistic choices of a particular translator in a traditional multi-shot (MS) prompting setup.
+For each translator available across all tested novels, we prompt the model with 20 in-context examples selected from the original pool of translated paragraphs by that translator, asking it to generate new translations matching the provided style.
+We compare MS results with the default zero-shot (ZS) prompting using our high-scoring \classifier{}s to quantify the effect of in-context examples on personalization accuracy, and using the popular \comet{} MT metric~\citep{rei-etal-2020-comet} to track translation quality.~\Cref{tab:zs-ms-perf} presents our results.
+The proportion of outputs categorized as matching the translator's style is increased two- to four-fold when in-context examples are provided, confirming that LLMs can employ implicit clues in small sets of user examples to improve the style accuracy of their translations.
+Stable scores for \comet{} also indicate that translation quality is preserved after style adaptation.